sablier-labs/flow/PRECISION-ISSUE.md

 \text{unlock\_interval} = \frac{10^{12}}{1.11574 \cdot 10^{10}} \approx 86.4 \, \text{seconds}
 ```

-**Note:** Because the smallest unit of time in Solidity is seconds and it has no concept of _rational numbers_, there
+**Note:** Because the smallest unit of time in Solidity is seconds and it has no concept of _rational numbers_, for this
-exist two possible solutions for unlock interval in solidity:
+example, there exist two possible solutions for unlock interval in solidity:

 ```math
 \text{unlock\_intervals}_\text{solidity} \in \left\{ \left\lfloor \text{unlock\_interval} \right\rfloor, \left\lceil \text{unlock\_interval} \right\rceil \right\} = \{86, 87\}